rhpaiva/coding-dojos/README.md

-# Coding Katas for Coding Dojos @ Adpack
+# Coding Katas for Coding Dojos

 The dir "code" contains the structure necessary for each language that we will practice.